 Today was pretty light at the conference, with only one scientific poster that I needed to see.
 So once I finished with that, I zipped over to the state capitol to check it out before my flight home.
 Atlanta's light rail system (MARTA) was pretty easy to use, just two stops on the Blue Line from GWCC to Georgia State.

-Apparently the legislature worked late into the night yesterday,
+Apparently the legislature worked late into the night yesterday, killing a lot of trees in the process |

 Once I finished walking around the nearly empty capitol building, I debated whether to Uber, take the train, or walk back to the hotel.
 I was tired and short on time, but the MARTA fare was cheaper than Uber, so that won out.
 Besides, I was pretty proud of myself for figuring out that I needed to change trains at Five Points.